dsyer/cloud-middleware-blog/README.md

 * Add `spring-boot-starter-cloud-connectors` to the classpath: no change in `DataSource` because the Spring Cloud Connectors do not detect that they are running in a Cloud platform.
 The providers that come with the starter all look for specific environment variables, which they won't find unless you set them, or run the app in Cloud Foundry, Heroku, etc.

-* Run the application in "cloud" profile with `spring.profiles.active=cloud`: no change yet, but this is one of the things that Spring Cloud Connectors is looking for as a "tell" that the app is running in Cloud Foundry.
-The "cloud" profile in Cloud Foundry is provided to Spring applications via the auto-reconfiguration jar that is added to the classpath by the [Java buildpack](https://github.com/cloudfoundry/java-buildpack).
+* Run the application in "cloud" profile with `spring.profiles.active=cloud`: no change yet, but this is one of the things that [Java buildpack](https://github.com/cloudfoundry/java-buildpack) is looking for as a "tell" that the app is running in Cloud Foundry.
+The "cloud" profile in Cloud Foundry is provided to Spring applications via the auto-reconfiguration jar that is added to the classpath by the Java buildpack.

 * Run in "cloud" profile and provide some environment variables simulating running in Cloud Foundry and binding to a MySQL service:
 ```